Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Linux: Add "-DBUILD\_32\_BIT\_ETA=ON" to the cmake build

 Windows: Do not add "Win64" or "-A x64" to the "VisualStudioVersion".
 Example, When specifying, "Visual Studio 14 2015", for a 64-bit build it would be "Visual Studio 14 2015 Win64".
 For a 32-bit build, it would be "Visual Studio 14 2015"

+NOTE:
-NOTE: Starting with SDK version 1.3.1, DACS libraries are available for 32-bits in the BinaryPack.
+- Starting with SDK version 1.3.1, DACS libraries are available for 32-bits in the BinaryPack.
-NOTE: DACS libraries provided in BinaryPack for VS2019 is copied from VS 2017 as these build is not currently available.
+- DACS libraries provided in BinaryPack for VS2019 is copied from VS 2017 as these build is not currently available.

+**unsupported linux platforms:**

+GitHub code build on an older platform such as Linux 7 is limited to ETAC.
+To build only ETAC, use -DBUILD_EMA_LIBRARY=OFF.

 # Obtaining the LSEG Field Dictionaries